DotEvolve/Benchmark/README.md

 3. **Memory Operations** - Memory allocation and access patterns
 4. **I/O Operations** - File system and database operations

+## Benchmark Engine Versioning

+Starting with engine **v2.0.0**, every benchmark run is tagged with a semantic version so historical scores can be compared safely:

+- **MAJOR** — Breaking changes to the suite (new core tests, scoring overhauls).
+Only compare scores that share the same major number.
+- **MINOR** — Additive tweaks (e.g., extra workloads) that still allow comparison within the major line.
+- **PATCH** — Bug fixes or optimizations that do not alter scoring math.

+The active engine version is surfaced in every result card, detail view, local database row, and Firestore record, ensuring apples-to-apples comparisons across devices.

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.